mui/material-ui/docs/data/joy/components/typography/typography.md

 ### Levels

 The `level` prop gives access to a pre-defined scale of typographic values defined in the theme.
+These values include various heading levels (h1, h2, h3, etc.) as well as body text levels (body1, body2, etc) and can be used to apply consistent typography throughout your application.
+Additionally, you can also use the level prop to control the font size, weight, line height, and other typographic properties.

 :::warning
 Keep in mind that each level renders a specific HTML tag (e.g. "h1" renders as an `<h1>` element, "body1" renders as a `<p>`, etc.)